 - Villain Spelltacular at 10:45 p.m.

 - Boo to you Parade at 11:15 p.m.

-Another point is sticking with the first plan will get you through the night.
-These parties can be exhausting if you are trying to do a lot.
-I know that many people get to that point where they just don’t care anymore and leave.
-This plan will at least get you through the three main events and you won’t feel guilty if you have to leave after the fireworks.
+It is common to see guests who get to the point where they can’t go anymore and leave.
+The first plan above will, at the very least, get you through the three main events.
+Then you won’t feel so guilty if you have to leave after the fireworks.

 Main Street, U.S.A.